taimoorkhan-nlp/sentiment-analysis/README.md

-# Sentiment Analysis (English and Deutsch)
+# Sentiment Analysis (English and German)

 ## Description
 Sentiment analysis is an important natural language processing.
-The method analyzes texts in English or Deutsch to determine its polarity as positive, negative and neutral.
-For sentiment analysis of English text it uses 1.
+The method analyzes texts in English or German to determine its polarity as positive, negative or neutral.
+For sentiment analysis in English, the method uses 4 popular sentiment analysis tools that are 1.
 [SentiStrength](https://github.com/zhunhung/Python-SentiStrength), 2.
 [VADER](https://pypi.org/project/vaderSentiment/), 3.
 [TextBlob](https://textblob.readthedocs.io/en/dev/), and 4.
 [SentiWordNet](https://www.nltk.org/api/nltk.corpus.reader.sentiwordnet.html).
-While for Deutsch text analysis it uses 1.
+SentiStrength, VADER and TextBlob uses a combination of lexicon and rule-based analysis while SentiWordNet relies on lexicons only.
+These tools are specifically optimized for social media based content i.e., shorter texts with emojis etc. For sentiment analysis in German, the German variants of 1.
 [SentiStrength_de](https://github.com/OFAI/SentiStrength_DE) 2.
 [GerVADER](https://github.com/KarstenAMF/GerVADER), and 3.
-[TextBlobDE](https://github.com/markuskiller/textblob-de).
+[TextBlobDE](https://github.com/markuskiller/textblob-de) are used only.

 ## Use Cases
-Analyze sentiments of the social media posts, customer reviews, or other user content.
+the mehtods can be used to analyze sentiments of textual content such as social media posts and customer reviews.

 ## Input Data
 The method reads input as text file.
-The sample data files for English and Deutsch are `data/input_text_en` and `data/input_text_de`.
+The sample data files for English and German are `data/input_text_en` and `data/input_text_de`.

 | Text |
 |:----:|